yimuchen/UserUtils/PlotUtils/doc/Pad1D.md

   would be placed on the top-left side inside the axis frame, while the luminosity label would be placed on the top-right side outside the axis frame.
 - If an EntryText is specified at any point in the pad's lifetime, A
-  @ROOT{TLegend} would be spawn on the top-right of the pad inside the axis frame.
+  @ROOT{TLegend} would be spawn on the the pad inside the axis frame.
 The size of the frame would be automatically adjusted, based on the entry text lengths and the number of entries specified.
-The choice of placing the legend on the top-right is that HEP 1D plots typically exhibit long trailing tails on the right.
+The position of the legend can be any of the 9 positions in the left--center--right, top--center--bottom system.
+By default, the legend is placed on the top-right, exploiting the fact that HEP 1D plots typically exhibit long trailing tails on the right.

   An issue with ROOT object drawing is that the first object to be drawn has a smaller z index (placed towards the back), when usually the